 The 2050 Strategy for the Blue Pacific Continent

 The 2050 Strategy for the Blue Pacific Continent will develop a long-term vision for our region and outline the steps to achieve this vision.
 It is a regional strategy to protect and secure our Pacific people, place and prospects.
-Download the flyer
+Download the Frequently Asked Questions

 Pacific Leaders recognize that building a strong and resilient Pacific needs careful planning.
 It must ensure social, cultural, environmental and economic integrity.
 Together we will develop the 2050 Strategy, and we will work together as one Blue Pacific Continent to deliver on it.